 Abstract concepts need to make sense in terms of real life or they are difficult to retain.
 The chances of new knowledge becoming part of our long-term understanding has a lot to do with timing.
-If we understand that what we are learning is applicable now, and we see that link, we will have a connection that makes the learning our own.
+If we understand that what we are learning is applicable now and we see that link, we will have a connection that makes learning our own.
 If you look at how Jesus trained his disciples, he had a rhythm of both doing and discussing.
 He did not try to dump content into them all at once, but rather created learning moments which were ripe for truth that could at times be quite unsettling.
 Our Bible Journey courses provide context in both Behind the Text and In Front of the Text lessons to situate the Scriptures in both their original context as well as how they’ve transformed and influenced the global church throughout history.

 We retain more when we help build.
 Many people find that their greatest learning and retention comes from any time they had to teach.
 Though biblical revelation doesn’t change, our understanding of it grows over time.
-Our courses will provide each student the opportunity to integrate and synthesize what they are learning in ways that are memorable and practically usable for them.
+Our courses will provide each student the opportunity to integrate and synthesize what they are learning in ways that are memorable and practical for them.

 Rigor and proximal zone learning

 Bible Journey is enjoyable and engaging, but it is also quite challenging.
 Proximal zone learning is learning where students become motivated by the gap between what they can do on their own and what they can do with the help of a coach or guide.
 Our guidance makes it possible to do more than you think you can, not only in terms of understanding complexity but also in terms of retention.
 Similarly, providing proper scaffolding for students—material that systematically builds on student’s experiences and knowledge—allows students to both push themselves beyond what they may have thought possible while also becoming independent learners.